Randomized block Gram-Schmidt process for solution of linear systems and eigenvalue problems: RBGS process

-As already pointed out, the stability of~\cref{alg:RBGS} strongly depends on the stability of the least-squares solver used in Step 2.
-In particular, in our analysis in~\cref{stability} we require the solution $\bhX=\bhR_{(1:i-1,i)}$ to satisfy the following backward-stability condition. \begin{assumptions}[Backward-stability of Step 2 of RBGS] for some matrices $\bDelta \bS^{(i-1)}$ and $\bDelta \bP^{(i)}$ such that
+As already pointed out, the stability of~\cref{alg:RBGS} strongly depends on the stability of the least-squares solver used in step 2.
+In particular, in our analysis in~\cref{stability} we require the solution $\bhX=\bhR_{(1:i-1,i)}$ to satisfy the following backward-stability condition.